 Friends of Grandview Library Offer Limited Edition Wines

-Starting this fall, Washington residents will have a new way to find, compare and enroll in health insurance.
+Washington residents now have a new way to find, compare and enroll in health insurance.
 It’s called Washington Healthplanfinder, and it gives individuals, families, and small business owners the confidence to choose the plan that best fits their needs and their budget.
 Washington Healthplanfinder offers:

 - Apples-to-apples comparisons of health insurance plans